Azure-Samples/active-directory-javascript-nodejs-webapi-v2/README.md

   - javascript
 products:
   - nodejs
   - azure-active-directory
-name: A sample demonstrating how to protect a Node.js web API with Azure AD v2.0 using the Passport.js library.
+  - microsoft-identity-platform
 urlFragment: active-directory-javascript-nodejs-webapi-v2
 description: "This sample demonstrates how to protect a Node.js Web API that is secured using Azure AD"
 ---

-# A sample demonstrating how to protect a Node.js web API with the Microsoft identity platform using the Passport.js library
+# A sample demonstrating how to protect a Node.js web API with the Microsoft identity platform

  1. [Overview](#overview)
  1. [Scenario](#scenario)